-Collectively, Tiffany and David have long-term experience with historic properties, arts, entertainment and tech industries, wine and food, fine art, PR and press materials, websites and social media, budgets/office management, overseeing/scheduling staff and contractors, animal care, water and general maintenance, grounds-keeping, organic/sustainable and heirloom gardening, plus a myriad of other specialties.
+Collectively, Tiffany and David have long-term experience with historic properties, arts, entertainment and tech industries, wine and food, fine art, PR and press materials, websites and social media, budgets/office management, overseeing/scheduling staff and contractors, animal care, water and general maintenance, groundskeeping, organic/sustainable and heirloom gardening, alternative/solar energy, and a variety of other specialties.
 In addition, through involvement in and a passion for the culinary arts, dinners created by us are lovely, well-planned meals.
 We are also capable of pairing and pouring fine wines with various types of food, if so desired.

 Ultimately, we view these potential jobs as a welcomed lifestyle change for both of us.
-We don’t view such positions as “retirement” jobs, nor are we in that age bracket – Tiffany is an early GenXer and David is a late Boomer – still young enough to perform all physical labor jobs with ease, but old enough to take our responsibilities very seriously.
+We don’t view such positions as “retirement” jobs, nor are we in that age bracket—Tiffany is an early GenXer and David a late Boomer—still young enough to perform all physical labor jobs with ease, but old enough to take our responsibilities very seriously.
 When not working on our assigned duties per your caretaking position, our spare time would be devoted to our respective creative projects.